 Make your studies into a game

-Merriam-Webster might disagree, but the words “study” and “play” can actually be synonyms—that is, if you decide to enhance your learning by playing games.
-You can fit in many online games to your study plan whenever you have five or 10 minutes to spare.
-No need to look hard; CollegeXpress offers an enjoyable SAT word game that you can play to test and expand your knowledge of vocabulary.
+Merriam-Webster might disagree, but the words “study” and “play” can actually be synonyms—that is if you decide to enhance your learning by playing games.
+You can fit many online games into your study plan whenever you have five or 10 minutes to spare.
+There's no need to look hard; CollegeXpress offers a fun SAT Word Game that you can play to test and expand your knowledge of vocabulary.
 For each definition you correctly match to the word, you receive a point, and the more words you get right, the more streaks you can earn and get closer to joining the scoreboard!
 Other fun sites include Maths Chase, which tests your multiplication, division, and other math skills, and Quizlet, which allows you to review vocabulary, concepts, and facts by playing simple, interesting study games.

 Related: 5 Simple Ways You Can Make Studying More Fun